100% of our BA (Hons) Forensic Accounting students were satisfied with their courseNational Student Survey 2018

 Forensic accounting is financial detective work.
 It combines accounting, IT, legal, and investigative skills.
 Professionals often work on fraud and hidden asset investigations, valuations, dispute resolution, and act as expert witnesses in court.

-In the first year of this ACCA-accredited Forensic Accounting degree, you will take the same modules as the BA (Hons) Accounting and Finance degree giving you a solid grounding in the principles of accounting.
+In the first year of this ACCA and ICAEW-accredited Forensic Accounting degree, you will take the same modules as the BA (Hons) Accounting and Finance degree giving you a solid grounding in the principles of accounting.
 In years two and three you’ll focus on applying forensic accounting techniques whilst continuing with the core accounting subjects.
-You’ll also learn from our computer forensic experts, use specialist digital analysis software Encase and data analysis package IDEA.
+You’ll also learn from our computer forensic experts and use specialist digital analysis software, IDEA.

 Your first year includes the core disciplines of financial accounting, management accounting, an introduction to finance, quantitative techniques for accounting, the business environment, and business and corporate law.
 Modules studied:

 Year two covers the principles of forensic accounting, and develops your knowledge of financial reporting and management accounting.
 You’ll study financial management, audit and undertake a specialist employability module where you will develop your Excel spread-sheet skills, work on some of the softer skills that employers require and benefit from an impressive range of guest speakers.
 You can also gain the CIMA accredited Sage Accounting Certificate.
 Sage is the UK’s biggest accounting software provider.
 For students who do not have prior relevant work experience, the employability module incorporates a 70-hour work placement that will allow you to become instantly more employable, learning both profession-specific as well as more general work-related skills.

 You’ll specialise further in your final year, with modules on forensic accounting and the expert witness, and fraud investigation.
 You can also choose optional modules from a range of subjects, including advanced financial reporting, business analysis, taxation and cases in auditing.